stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

    after transcription.

 8. Enjoy the fruits of your labour and test your program at the REPL.

+Note: Instead of using a dependent record, we could again have used a sum type of four constructors to encode the different types of sequences.
+However, the number of constructors required corresponds to the *product* of the number of values of each type level tag.
+Therefore, this number can grow quickly and lead to lengthy blocks of pattern matches when encoded as a sum type.

 <!-- vi: filetype=idris2
 -->